General lending criteria

 Applicant definitions and acceptable combinations

-- First Time Buyer (FTB): An applicant who has not owned and occupied their own home for the last six months and has not owned and let a Buy to Let property for the last six months.
+- First Time Buyer (FTB)*: An applicant who has not owned and occupied their own home for the last six months and has not owned and let a Buy to Let property for the last six months.
+Applications will be considered, subject to additional underwriting.

 - Consumer Buy to Let (CBTL): An applicant with no other let properties wishing to obtain a mortgage on a property that has either been inherited or has previously been occupied by the borrower or related person at any time.